Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Implementation

 In order to generate object representations through graph color refinement, we first represent the state database as a biparitite graph, which consists of two distinct sets of nodes, \(\factors\) and \(\variables\). \(\factors\) is a set of all facts in the state and \(\variables\) is a set of observed objects.
-Thus, for the state shown in Section~\ref{sec:state}, \(\variables=\left\{x_1, y_1, x_2\right\}\) and \(\factors=\left\{ P(x_1),\ Q(x_1, y_1),\ Z(y_1)=5,\ Q(x_2, y_1), \ C\right\}\).
 A set of edges \(E\) relate facts in \(\factors\) to objects in \(\variables\).
 Each edge is formed by an object being present in the object tuple of a fact.
 Following the representation in~\citet{DBLP:conf/icaps/ChenTT24}, each edge between an object \(\vval\) and a literal \(\fval\) is associated with the position of \(\vval\) in the tuple of objects of \(\fval\).
 A rendering of the state graph representation is shown in~\autoref{fig:grounded-graph}, along with possible actions in~\autoref{fig:action-probs}.